2022 Pennsylvania House of Representatives election

-In what was described as a "shocking upset", Democrats won a slim majority of seats in the chamber over the Republicans for the first time since 2010.
+In what was described as a "shocking upset", Democrats gained 12 seats, giving them a majority of 102 out of 203 seats and winning control of the chamber for the first time since 2010, despite losing the popular vote (although this was partly because there were many uncontested Republican districts).
 This defied many analysts’ predictions, including that of Sabato's Crystal Ball, which had rated House control as "Likely Republican".

 Special elections

 19th legislative district

 This election took place on April 5, 2022.

 Democrat Aerion Abney was elected to finish the term of Jake Wheatley, who resigned to become the chief of staff to Pittsburgh Mayor Ed Gainey.

 24th legislative district

 This election took place on April 5, 2022.

 Democrat Martell Covington was elected to finish the term of Ed Gainey, who resigned to become the mayor of Pittsburgh.

 116th legislative district

 This election took place on April 5, 2022.

 Republican Robert Schnee was elected to finish the term of Tarah Toohil, who resigned to become a judge on the Luzerne County Court of Common Pleas.